hadarpozilov/hadarpozilov/README.md

 ## 🚀 About Me
 I'm 24 years old,🌍 I'm based in the center of Israel.

 A full stack developer with a passion for the profession,motivation for learning and development, Looking for a job centered on creativity, teamwork, and problem solving.
-Good interpersonal skills with a high work ethic and high interpersonal skills.
+Good interpersonal skills with a high work ethic.

 ## 🛠 Skills